 Spiritual Director since 2002

 Father Garry LaBoucane, born in Red Deer, Alberta, was ordained in 1984 at Lac Ste.
 Anne.
-He is the Chair of Program member of the Lac Ste.
-Anne board.
-Father Garry has served the community as a pastor at Grouard, Joussard, St. Albert Parish, Sacred Heart Parish in Edmonton, Saddle Lake, and Slave Lake.
+He is the Chair of Program member of the Lac Ste Anne Pilgrimage board.
+Father Garry has served the community as a pastor at Grouard, Joussard, St. Albert, Sacred Heart of the First Peoples, Saddle Lake, and Slave Lake.
 He is the oldest of six children in his family and has attended the Pilgrimage since he was a baby.

 Each year, we have chosen a theme for the Pilgrimage.
 Sometimes, the theme followed an idea from the Holy Father.
 For instance, when the late Pope John Paul II came to Canada for the World Youth Day, we used the theme of being the Salt of the Earth and the Light of the World.
 That was the theme of WYD in Toronto.
 Since then, however, we are emphasizing one of the sacraments as a theme for each year.
-Two years ago, our theme was about the Sacrament of Baptism.
-Last summer, it was the Sacrament of the Holy Eucharist.
-This coming summer, it will be on the Sacrament of Reconciliation.
-So, when the seven years are up, we will have covered all the Sacraments.
+Themes have been about the Sacraments of Baptism, Holy Eucharist and especially Reconciliation.
+Over time we cover all the Sacraments.